-Jordy Clasie: Southampton midfielder joins Club Brugge on loan
+Jordy Clasie: Southampton midfielder joins Club Bruges on loan

 He made 46 appearances in two years, scoring two goals.

-Saints vice chairman Les Reed said the club had a "strong and deep group of midfielders" and Claise would "benefit" from playing regular first team football with Brugge.
+Saints vice chairman Les Reed said the club had a "strong and deep group of midfielders" and Clasie would "benefit" from playing regular first team football with Bruges.

 Find all the latest football transfers on our dedicated page.